The Invesco QQQ ETF, formerly known as the PowerShares ETF, is an exchange-traded fund that tracks the Nasdaq 100 index.

 The Invesco QQQ ETF is a popular exchange-traded fund that tracks the Nasdaq 100 index.
 Like any investment choice, the QQQ has pros and cons.
 One of the easiest ways to invest in an ETF like the QQQ might be to buy shares on an exchange like SoFi’s.

 SoFi offers all the tools that both beginning and experienced investors need to accomplish their monetary goals.
 SoFi Invest® offers educational content as well as access to financial planners.
 The Active Investing platform lets investors choose from an array of stocks, ETFs or fractional shares.
-For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
-All you have to do is sign up, play the claw game, and find out how much you won.
+For a limited time, funding an account gives you the opportunity to win up to $1,000 in the stock of your choice.
+All you have to do is open and fund a SoFi Invest account.